helenplesko/a3web/group.md

 ## 6. Create File Directory

-Desc:  create main a3web repository on GitHub with html files, folders for images, Javascript, CSS on GitHub
+Desc:  create main a3web repository on GitHub with html files, folders for images, JavaScript, CSS on GitHub

 Worked on by: Lori (repository) & Helen (folders & files)